|Space Telescope Science Institute|

 • As detailed in Section 10.12, NASA has the “first right of refusal” for all Hubble news releases.
 STScI Public Outreach news officers should be made aware of potentially newsworthy science results before the acceptance of HST publications.
 Proposers are reminded that STScI and NASA can provide considerable resources to support the creation and distribution of press releases.

-• HST data can be searched and obtained both through the standard HST Search Form and through the Hubble Legacy Archive (HLA).
-Proprietary data can only be retrieved by authorized users via the standard search form, though the outline of these observations can be displayed via the Footprints tool in the HLA.
+• HST data can be searched and obtained through the MAST Portal (http://archive.stsci.edu), the MAST Classic HST Search Form, and through the Hubble Legacy Archive (HLA).
+Proprietary data can only be retrieved by authorized users via the MAST Portal and MAST Classic search forms.
+The outline of these proprietary observations can be displayed via the Footprints tool in the MAST Portal and the HLA.
 For public data, the HLA offers a graphical search interface, image and spectral preview capabilities, mosaic combinations, enhanced data products, as well as source lists for ACS, WFPC2, and WFC3 observations.